capro-uio/capro-uio.github.io/content/feature/_index.en.md

     content: |
       We can provide standardized output from various data sources to ensure clean and interoperable data for you to work with, making it easier to integrate into your existing workflow.

-  - title: Reproducible analyses & Containers
-    icon: ti-package
-    content: |
-      Our team has extensive experience in implementing reproducible workflows and utilizing containerization technology to ensure the reproducibility of results.

   - title: Customization on Demand
     icon: ti-announcement
     content: |